 - Overview of PPP Loan Forgiveness - 6-26-20

-Additionally, we continue to gather information and will regularly update this webpage with new content.
-Whether you plan to submit the traditional PPP Loan Forgiveness Application or the EZ Forgiveness Application (Form 3508EZ), we want to make this process simple for you.
-Please see below for our helpful guides:
+We continue to gather information and will regularly update this webpage with new content.
+See below for our helpful guides:

 Please note that we cannot provide counsel concerning the forgiveness provisions of the PPP.
 It is recommended that you consult with your attorney and/or CPA as more guidance is made available by the SBA.
 You may also visit the website for the U.S. Department of Treasury for more information.

 Thank you for continuing to choose us as your financial partner, and please, contact your American Momentum Bank commercial lending officer or local banking center manager if you have any questions.